Table Parsing with Camelot for Insurance Policy and Claims Data

 total_vectors += len(content.get_data().splitlines())

-# Heuristic threshold: >150 vector ops/page suggests structured tables
+# Heuristic: >150 vector ops/page suggests a ruled, lattice-able table.

 avg_vectors = total_vectors / max(len(reader.pages), 1)